UK Edition. Click here for US version.

 important information for you.

 • Keep this leaflet.
-You may need to read it again. • Quinidine (for example used in the treatment of
+You may need to read it again. • Cinacalcet (for treatment of disorders of the

 • If you have any further questions, ask your